denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 realm.
 The chapter's middle section takes up the notion of "ephemeral" textuality.
-A case study in removable storage (like ticker tape and floppy disks) elucidates the movement of text from human-legible inscription on page (and punch card) to invisible inscription embedded into magnetic media as electrical charge.
+A case study in removable storage (like ticker tape and floppy disks) elucidates the movement of text from human-legible inscription on page (and punch card) to an inscription (in the form of electrical charge) embedded into magnetic media and literally invisible to the naked human eye.
 The case study unfolds the distinction between print (in which matter, form, and content lie flat) and screen (where the three layers occupy physically distinct layers, providing only the illusion of flattened textuality).
 The discussion concludes with a stark image, visually illustrating the difference between plain text and binary formats.
 To produce the image, I inject malicious code into an Adobe Acrobat file (`.pdf`), showing the contrast between surface text and its underlying magnetically bound bit structure.

 ### Chapter 4: Media are Not the Message